Our First Interstellar Visitor Is A Cigar-Shaped Asteroid That Goes By The Name Of ‘Oumuamua

 The world witnessed our first interstellar visitor on October 19.
-Many others may have come before it, but it wasn’t until last month that we were finally able to detect one for the very first time.
+Many others may have come before it, but it wasn’t until recently that we were finally able to detect one for the very first time, thanks to our powerful telescopes.

-A month after the mysterious traveler was spotted by the Pan-STARRS-1 telescope at the Haleakala Observatory in Hawaii, new exciting details come to light about the interstellar object — which has now been confirmed as an asteroid, and has received a proper name worthy of its uniqueness.
+A month after the mysterious traveler was spotted by the Pan-STARRS-1 telescope at the Haleakala Observatory in Hawaii, new exciting details came to light about the interstellar object, which has now been confirmed as an asteroid and has received a proper name worthy of its uniqueness.

-Formerly known as A/2017 U1, the interstellar traveler has finally been given a more creative moniker, namely ‘Oumuamua — a Hawaiian word that translates as “a messenger from afar arriving first,” the International Astronomical Union (IAU) announced on November 14.
+Formerly known as A/2017 U1, the interstellar traveler has finally been given the more creative moniker of ‘Oumuamua; a Hawaiian word that translates as “a messenger from afar arriving first,” the International Astronomical Union (IAU) announced on November 14.

 According to the IAU, this new name “appropriately reflects the nature of the object and its discovery.”
 At the same time, ‘Oumuamua has also been given the official (more technical) designation of 1I/2017 U1, in which the “I” stands for “interstellar.”

-As a matter of fact, this designation scheme (inspired from the standard ones used for comets and asteroids, and which sport a “C” or “A,” respectively) was especially created for this unusual, one-of-a-kind object.
-The IAU news release shows that 1I/2017 U1, now classified as an “interstellar asteroid,” is “a prototype of a new class of objects, and has been deemed so due to its hyperbolic trajectory (leading it out of our solar system) “and record-breakingly high eccentricity.”
+As a matter of fact, this designation scheme (inspired by the standard ones used for comets and asteroids, which sport a “C” or “A,” respectively) was specially created for this unusual, one-of-a-kind object.
+The IAU news release shows that 1I/2017 U1, now classified as an “interstellar asteroid,” is “a prototype of a new class of objects” and has been deemed so due to its hyperbolic trajectory leading it out of our solar system “and record-breakingly high eccentricity.”

 What a time to be alive.
 The interstellar asteroid #Oumuamua is briefly crossing our solar system before it passes again into darkness.
 It is the first interstellar visitor known to our science. https://t.co/BUb0WqARgi